Australasian Cinema > films >

 Not so much drifting as veering between storylines, Ben Nott and Morgan O'Neill's Drift often feels like a film with narrative ADD.
 With likable leads (Xavier Samuel and Myles Pollard as brothers Jimmy and Andy Kelly, plus Sam Worthington supporting as a surf-hippie) and gorgeous scenery, it wouldn't have been difficult to make a charmer about a group of guys building a surfboard manufacturing business.
 Unfortunately, that's the film Drift might have been, not the film it is.
 Zachary Wigon, Village Voice.

 ... this earnestly old-fashioned tale telegraphs its conclusion with every bromidic beat.
-Jeanette Catsoulis, The New York Times.
+The New York Times.
+[I had to look up 'bromidic'.
+Apparently, it means 'lacking in originality, trite'.]

 The film has genial moments, but they're lost in a sea of boilerplate incidents and prefab characters.
-Walter Addiego, The San Francisco Chronicle.
+The San Francisco Chronicle.

 Above reviews as cited in IF.